LycheeOrg/LycheeOrg.github.io/docs/md/faq.md

 ```

 ### I can't access the users under settings server error or api not found on Lightspeed

 If you receive a server error or "api not found" error under lightspeed web server try going to `cPanel` > `Mod Security` and turning the feature off.

+### Why are there messages about git files in my logs? (e.g. `.git/HEAD): failed to open stream: No such file or directory`)

+Lychee checks for the presence of certain files to detect whether Lychee was installed as a git repository or from a release archive (.zip).
+It also uses them to determine which git commit is in use where applicable.
+This is included in the Diagnostics page to assist us in diagnosing issues.